Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Generalized Neutrino Equations.

 The above procedure can be generalized to {\it any} Lorentz group representations, {\it i.~e.}, to any spins.
-In some sense the equations (\ref{gd1},\ref{gd2}) are analogous to the $S=1$ equations~\cite[(4-7,10-13)]{dvo1}, which also contain additional parameters.
+In some sense the equations (\ref{gd1}),(\ref{gd2}) are analogous to the $S=1$ equations~\cite[(4-7,10-13)]{dvo1}, which also contain additional parameters.

-Is the physical content of the generalized $S=1/2$ {\it massless} equations the same as that of the Weyl equation?
-Our answer is `no'.
-The excellent discussion can be found in~[4a,b].
+The physical content of the generalized $S=1/2$ {\it massless} equations may be different from that of the Weyl equation.
+The excellent discussion can be found in~[5a,b].
 First of all, the theory does {\it not} have chiral invariance.
-Those authors call the additional parameters as the measures of the degree of chirality.
+Those authors call the additional parameters the measure of the degree of chirality.
 Apart of this, Tokuoka introduced the concept of the gauge transformations (not to confuse with phase transformations) for the 4-spinor fields.
-He also found some strange properties of the anti-commutation relations (see \S 3 in~[4a] and cf.~\cite{Ahlu}).
-And finally, the equation (\ref{gd1}) describes {\it four} states, two of which answer for the positive energy $E=\vert {\bf p}\vert$, and two others answer for the negative energy $E=-\vert {\bf p}\vert$.
+He also found some strange properties of the anti-commutation relations (see \S 3 in~[5a] and cf.~\cite{Santhanam} and~\cite{Ahlu,Ahlustat}).
+And finally, the equations (\ref{gd1},\ref{gd2}) describe {\it four} states, two of which correspond to the positive energy $p_0=\vert {\bf p}\vert$, and two others correspond to the negative energy $p_0=-\vert {\bf p}\vert$.

 I just want to add the following to the discussion.
-The operator of the {\it chiral-helicity} $\hat\eta = ({\bm\alpha}\cdot \hat{\bf p})$ (in the spinorial representation) used in~[4b] does {\it not} commute, {\it e.g.}, with the Hamiltonian of the equation~(\ref{gd1}):\footnote{Do not confuse with the Dirac Hamiltonian.}
+The operator of the {\it chiral-helicity} $\hat\eta = ({\bm\alpha}\cdot \hat{\bf p})$ (in the spinorial representation) used in~[5b] does {\it not} commute, {\it e.g.}, with the Hamiltonian of the equation~(\ref{gd1}):\footnote{Do not confuse with the Dirac Hamiltonian.}